 - Water accumulation in barrels as a result of a leaking main valve, or a plugged or damaged drain valve

 - Leaking main valves and plugged or damaged drain valves.
 If it is impractical to repair drain valves or if they are intentionally plugged, ensure any accumulated water does not freeze.

 - Flush fire hydrants every 12 months with the main valve and any outlet valves fully opened.

-- The type, capacity, color, location and maintenance of each fire hydrant requires approval from the fire department.
+- Type, capacity, color, location, and maintenance of each fire hydrant requires approval from the fire department.

 - Keep records of inspections and tests on the hydrants for the fire department to check during its inspection.

 In addition, to allow firefighters to quickly assess a hydrant’s capacity, NFPA 291 sets out the color code for painting fire hydrants.

 To schedule your fire hydrant test, call one of our fire protection specialists today….

 Your insurance policy is the number one driving factor in making the Life Safety decisions of your business.
 There is no cut rate insurance plan for life safety.
 You either meet the codes or you don’t.
 Your business protection and payment on claims depends on it.
 Additionally, it is up to the business owners to ensure all life safety inspections are completed and ensured compliant by qualified service providers.
 Insurance companies are not in business to pay claims, but rather focus on keeping businesses safe with claim avoidance.
 That’s where we come in.